A poignant ancestral painting transformed into a wall mural.

-Number 18 is a 1914 still-life oil painting created by company founder Nina Marika Tarnowski’s ancestor Edward Walker the year he went to serve in the Great War.
+Number 18 is a 1914 still-life oil painting created by Woodchip & Magnolia founder Nina Marika Tarnowski’s ancestor Ernest Walker the year he went to serve in the Great War.

 He never came back.

-Nina said: “A key trend for 2020 is going to be about finding soothing familiarity in what has come before.
-So expect old styles re-imagined for uncertain times.
+Nina said: “A key trend for 2020 is going to be about finding soothing familiarity in bygone eras so expect inspiration from the past, re-imagined for uncertain times.

 “This painting was left to me by my Grandfather and I have always cherished it.
-It has a reassuring feel to it, and I always wanted to explore the option of turning it into a wall covering, as a tribute to my ancestor and all those like him who went off to serve and never returned.”
+It has a comforting feel to it, and I always wanted to explore the option of turning it into a wallcovering, as a tribute to my ancestor and all those like him who went off to serve and never returned.”

-The painting, by Edward, who was Nina’s great-grandmother’s brother, the name “Number 18” comes from the catalogue number on the back of the painting.
+The painting, by Ernest, who was Nina’s Grandmother’s brother, will be made available as a wall-mural in early 2020.
+The name “Number 18” comes from the catalogue number on the back of the painting.

 Nina added: “The name Number 18, makes me think of the men with no name in unmarked graves who didn’t return from the Great War.”